Friedrich-Wilhelm Hauck

 Friedrich-Wilhelm Hauck (10 January 1897 – 15 April 1979) was a German general during World War II who commanded several corps.
 He was a recipient of the Knight's Cross of the Iron Cross.

 Biography

-Under his command, the 305th Infantry Division may have committed war crimes in Italy, but he was never charged.
+Under his command, the 305th Infantry Division were implicated in war crimes in Italy, but he was never charged.

 He was taken prisoner of war during the surrender of Army Group C on 2 May 1945 in Italy.
 Released from US captivity at the beginning of 1948, he worked for the Evangelical Relief Organization, as Eugen Gerstenmaier's office manager.

-During 6 years, he wrote on behalf of the United States Army and with the collaboration of six other former German generals, "The Operations of the German Army Groups on the Eastern Front 1941–1945, Southern Territory".
+Over six years, he wrote on behalf of the United States Army and with the collaboration of six other former German generals, The Operations of the German Army Groups on the Eastern Front 1941–1945, Southern Territory.
 With an assessment by Colonel-General Franz Halder, and a letter of thanks from the Commander-in-Chief of the United States Army in Germany, he transferred the work (16 volumes) to the Federal Archives-Military Archives in Freiburg im Breisgau.